loboris/ESP32_SPI_MASTER_NODMA_EXAMPLE/README.md

 #### Example

-To run the example, attach ILI9341 based display module to ESP32.
+To run the example, attach ILI9341 or ILI9488 based display module to ESP32.
 Default pins used are:
 * mosi: 23
 * miso: 19
 *  sck: 18